retroryan/real_estate_ai_search/LOAD_FULL_DATA.md

 ---

-## Phase 2: Configure Elasticsearch Index and Ingest Pipeline ✅ COMPLETED
+## Phase 2: Configure Elasticsearch Index and Ingest Pipeline

 ### Problem
 The Wikipedia index needs proper field mappings and an ingest pipeline to handle HTML content.

 ### Fix
-Updated the Wikipedia index template with multi-field mappings using the English analyzer, and created a simple ingest pipeline for HTML processing.
+Update the Wikipedia index template with multi-field mappings using the English analyzer, and create a simple ingest pipeline for HTML processing.

 ### Requirements
 - Use English analyzer for text fields